-Purchasing a new roof is a high stakes business.
+Purchasing a new replacement roof is a high stakes business.
 Not only does your roof literally shield you from the elements, it also stands as one of your home’s largest investments, both in terms of cost and sustainability.
 Given the right conditions, a new set of shingles could potentially last you fifteen years or more—as long as you hire the right contractor.
 And while a great roofer can make the whole process painless from start to finish, the wrong one could leave you holding the bag for thousands of dollars, or even get you red-flagged with your insurer.

 To help make some sense of these pressing issues, we sat down with Clayton Beeson and Hunter Strimple, the Owner and Vice President of Top Dog Roofing in Austin, Texas, to talk roofs, homeowner’s insurance, and how to sniff out a disreputable contractor.
 Here’s what they had to say.